Kotlin/kotlinx.coroutines/docs/flow.md

 }

 fun main() = runBlocking<Unit> {
-    // Launch a concurrent coroutine to see that the main thread is not blocked launch {
+    // Launch a concurrent coroutine to check if the main thread is blocked launch {
         for (k in 1..3) {
             println("I'm not blocked $k")